The history of Westmoreland Church is a story of action inspired by faith.

 Westmoreland has had twelve senior ministers.
 The second, M. Ross Fishburn died at age 42 of typhoid fever.

 During the Depression, the church worked to find jobs for people.
-The minister then, minister, Russell J. Clinchy was instrumental in persuading President Hoover to establish the Emergency Relief Commission which was the first agency to distribute public funds.
+The minister then, Russell J. Clinchy, was instrumental in persuading President Hoover to establish the Emergency Relief Commission, which was the first agency to distribute public funds.

-In the meantime, a ramp at the main entrance in Mount Pleasant had been built twice so that President Franklin D. Roosevelt could attend the funeral of Secretary of the Navy Frank Knox, and the wedding of Harry Hopkins, his close friend and advisor.
+In the meantime, a ramp at the main entrance in Mount Pleasant had been built so that President Franklin D. Roosevelt could attend both the funeral of Secretary of the Navy, Frank Knox, and the wedding of Harry Hopkins, his close friend and advisor.

 The new building was completed at a cost of $403,708 which included land, the Western Avenue parsonage, furnishings, etc. The Aeolian Skinner organ was installed in 1957.

-The church welcomed and included people in many ways – a Men’s Club, a regular Kids/ Night, the 20-40 Club (an active and long-lived young adult group); the Couples Club appealed to older adults.
-The church sponsored scout troops for 65 years, held a day camp in the 1950's with a peak enrollment of 550 campers.
+The church welcomed and included people in many ways – a Men’s Club, a regular Kids’ Night, the 20-40 Club (an active and long-lived young adult group), and the Couples’ Club, which appealed to older adults.
+The church sponsored scout troops for 65 years and held a day camp in the 1950's with a peak enrollment of 550 campers.
 The Westmoreland Players nurtured talented actors and directors for nearly twenty years.

 During the March on Washington in 1963, Westmoreland voted to provide housing and food for participants, just one of numerous outreach efforts during the turbulent 60's.

-After the riots in DC following Martin Luther King’s death, Westmoreland partnered with Lincoln Congregational Temple to create the Lincoln-Westmoreland Housing Authority, now s stand-alone non-profit agency that was the first faith0-basd housing project in the nation.
+After the riots in DC following Martin Luther King’s death, Westmoreland partnered with Lincoln Congregational Temple to create the Lincoln-Westmoreland Housing Authority, now a stand-alone non-profit agency that was the first faith-basd housing project in the nation.

 In 1983, the church created the Westmoreland Volunteer Corps – a program that selects five recent college graduates each year to work in social service agencies in the DC area.

-In 2006 (check date), the membership of nearby Briggs Memorial Church, an American Baptist congregation, voted to join Westmoreland.
+In 2006, the membership of nearby Briggs Memorial Church, an American Baptist congregation, voted to join Westmoreland.
 The Briggs Center for Faith and Action was created – and we enjoy a close partnership with that foundation and their work for social change.